-Nippon-Ham pitcher Hiromi Ito opened up his training session to the public at his home stadium, ESCON, on the 9th.
-The ace pitcher, who has been selected to pitch in the opening game of the WBC in March and against Softbank Hawks on March 27th (at Mizuho PayPay Dome), is continuing his usual ultra-energy training routine to get himself in top condition.
-"It's really difficult to choose the right words, but I'm not really thinking about the WBC or anything like that.
-If I spend February as usual, I think I'll be in a state where I can pitch in March.
-This is a time when you don't really need to push yourself like that, so I want to break the conventional wisdom that someone else has created."
-He intends to create a new conventional wisdom with his own play.
+Nippon-Ham pitcher Hiromi Ito held an open practice session at their home stadium, Escon, on the 9th.
+The ace, who is slated to start both the WBC in March and the opening pitcher against Softbank Hawks on March 27th (at Mizuho PayPay Dome), is continuing his usual ultra-energy-efficient training regimen to get himself in top condition.
+"It's really hard to find the right words, but I'm not really thinking about it in terms of the WBC.
+If I spend February as usual, I think I'll be in a condition to pitch in March.
+Normally, this is a time when I don't need to push myself so hard, so I want to break down the conventional wisdom that someone else has created."
+He aims to create a new standard with his own play.

 In last season's spring camp, he pitched a total of 4 bullpen pitches with about 110 pitches.
 The quality and perfection of each ball were improved, and as a result, the burden on the body was reduced by ultra-energy-saving adjustment.
 Last season's innings pitched marked 196 2/3 innings, the most in both leagues, and won the Sawamura Award.
 With the intention of continuing this season as well, he said, "I think it's okay to keep as few pitches as possible, or rather, the bare minimum, and I will do my best to aim for the minimum number of pitches."